liquidraver/zephcore/README.md

 A port of [MeshCore](https://github.com/meshcore-dev/MeshCore/) LoRa mesh firmware from Arduino to [Zephyr RTOS](https://zephyrproject.org/).
 Aiming for full protocol compatibility with the original Arduino firmware and the MeshCore mobile apps.

-DISCLAIMER:
-I did this to be a PoC for my Wio Tracker and nRF repeater.
-The porting flow was this:
-- Copy the meshcore companion source and hit it with a hammer named Claude until the FW works on the node
-- if the FW is stable, hit it until it works with the official app
-- if both goal is reached, hit the repeater fw and make it work exactly like the arduino counterpart
-- Add T1000 and make LR1110 work
-- try to fix a thousand bugs that the hammering did
-- Add new boards that doesn't even work on arduino (that was not a choice....)
-- Try to make it universal so new boards/radios/whatever can be plugged in
-- Try to clean up the code and hunt down anything that I've missed <-- YOU ARE HERE NOW
-- Revise everything once again, try to understand more than just a quarter of it
-- Cleanup-debug--port upstream changes-anything that pops in my mind
-- ???
-- Profit

-Wio Tracker L1 companion and Ikoka Nano 30dB repeater is working according to my tests, I can't vouch for anything else yet.
-It's compatible with the current bootloaders I use, so I can roll back to arduino version easily and I have DFU.
-Repeater's "touch 1200" and other methods to enter DFU aren't tested yet.

-And now, the sacred AI texts:

 ## Why Zephyr?

 The Arduino version uses a `loop()`.
 This port replaces that with Zephyr's event-driven primitives (`k_event_wait`, `k_poll`, `k_msgq`), so the CPU sleeps in WFI (Wait For Interrupt) between events.